 Just off of Sihanoukville are several remote tropical paradise islands that can be visited.
 Koh Rong and its sister island Koh Rong Samloem are great for tourists.
-Having previously been a fishing village, these islands are now top destinations for tourists when visiting Cambodia.
-You can visit the local villages and pick up souvenirs, head to lively bars, and enjoy delicious delicacies before relaxing on the white, soft sandy beaches.
+Having previously been fishing village islands, these islands are now top destinations for tourists when visiting Cambodia.
+You can pick up souvenirs, head to lively bars, and enjoy delicious delicacies before relaxing on the white, soft sandy beaches.
 We recommend choosing where you want to stay accordingly, as Koh Rong is more of a party island while Koh Rong Somloem is more of a quieter island.

 No worries about which island you’ll stay on, as obvious pastimes for both Koh Rong and its sister island is to enjoy some beach time.
 You can spend your days on the powdery sand beaches that lead into the turquoise waters.
 You can find the perfect spot to catch the sun and then cool yourself off in the waters.
 Due to how clear the waters surrounding the islands are, snorkeling is perfect to enjoy.
 You will have the chance to explore the life that lives in the surrounding waters.

 Why not take a bioluminescence tour; these are often being sold along the beach.
 Something special about Koh Rong Island is that it has bioluminescent plankton and on your tour, you will be taken to the areas with the least amount of light pollution so that you will have the chance to see this breathtaking sight.